nagibyro/til/neovim/django-html.md

 safe.
 Exrc allows you to put a `.nvim.lua` file at the root of your project and it'll be executed after you main neovim config has loaded.
 This lets you add project specific neovim configuration.
-Therefore I can move this into that file and it won't mess with other pythong projects.
+Therefore I can move this into that file and it won't mess with other python projects.
 (If you do alot or exclusivily django then you may want to keep it in the global config so you don't have to copy pase every project).

 ## LSP Config